Quick Guide to Egypt

 Flights to Egypt

 It's easier than ever to get a great deal on flights from the UK - which is great news for travellers on a budget!
 Increased supply means cheaper prices for you, whether you want to travel in the high season or not.
-Chose between charter airlines such as Thomson, Thomas Cook or Monarch; low cost carriers such as Easyjet; or traditional, scheduled carriers such as British Airways and Egyptair.
+Choose between charter airlines such as Tui and Thomas Cook; low cost carriers such as Easyjet; or traditional, scheduled carriers such as British Airways and Egyptair.
 Most flights take between five and six hours from take-off to landing, and nearly all of them fly direct too.

 Whether you're planning a holiday to Cairo, Luxor, Sharm El Sheikh, Hurghada or elsewhere you can use our handy search tool to make sure you kick-start you holiday with a great value flight.